What if I were 1% charged?

 meters feet) would be Newtons, which translates to about pounds.
 Needless to say, my body would not retain its structural integrity.

 Of course, in addition to the forces pushing the extremities of my body apart, there would also be a force similar in magnitude pulling me toward the ground.
 You may recall that when an electric charge is next to a grounded surface (like, say, the ground) it induces some opposite charge on that surface in a way that acts like an “image charge” of opposite sign.
 In my case, the earth would accumulate a huge amount of negative charge around my feet so as to create a force like that of an “image me.”

-Because of my 4 billion Coulombs, the force between myself and my “image self” would be something like tons.
-To give that some perspective, consider that something with the same mass as the planet earth weighs only about tons.
-So the force pulling me toward the earth would be something like the force of a collision between the earth and the planet Saturn.
+Because of my 40 million Coulombs, the force between myself and my “image self” would be something like tons.
+To give that some perspective, consider that tons is just a bit smaller than the weight of the entire planet earth.
+So the force pulling me toward the earth would be something like the force of a collision between the earth and the planet Mars.